Join Mayor Jyoti Gondek and Calgary’s arts and business leaders at the 2025 Celebration for the Arts.

 The Legacy of Doug and Lois Mitchell Outstanding Calgary Artist Award

 The Legacy of Doug and Lois Mitchell Outstanding Calgary Artist Award was established to honour artists who are lauded for their work choose to make Calgary their home.
 Regardless of career length these artists are acknowledged by their peers around the world for the calibre of their work and their contributions to the arts.
 They are innovators who have significantly enriched artistic discourse in Canada.
+The winner of this award receives a one-week, self-directed residency in Banff Centre’s Leighton Artist Studios.

 Award recipient:

 Sponsored by TD Bank Group, the Indigenous Artist Award was established in 2020 in partnership with the Calgary Public Library’s residency program and aims to recognize the contribution of Indigenous artists, craftspeople and Knowledge Keepers to Calgary.
 In response to the calls of action in The City of Calgary’s White Goose Flying report, the award seeks to honour Indigenous cultures and to promote intercultural understanding, perspective-taking, and communication between Indigenous and non-Indigenous peoples.
+The winner of this award receives a paid residency courtesy of Calgary Public Library.

 Award recipient:

 The Calgary Catholic Immigration Society (CCIS) New Canadian Artist Award was established to recognize that artists from all parts of the world enrich Calgary’s arts sector.
 This award recognizes and supports an individual artist whose cultural background and relatively recent arrival to Canada result in communication challenges, difficulties in transferring relevant credentials, and isolation from Calgary’s arts community.
 The award intends to help these artists pursue their artistic work and connect with the institutions and support networks that are available to all Calgary artists.
+The winner of this award will also receives a paid residency courtesy of Calgary Public Library.

 Award recipient: